TheVisualHub/DrugHunting/TheRoyalGamble/README.md

 [![Watch the video](https://img.youtube.com/vi/gc762D6thsg/maxresdefault.jpg)](https://www.youtube.com/watch?v=gc762D6thsg)

 ##  🔍 Overview
-🎲 The Royal Gamble Lite is a cheminformatics pipeline for crafting novel three-ring linear molecules using controlled stochasticity.
+🎲 **The Royal Gamble Lite** is an innovative cheminformatics pipeline designed for crafting novel molecules using controlled stochasticity.
 Inspired by the univeral principles of randomness — and a dash of casino bluffing — this cutting-edge approach generates combinatorial molecules with optional chiral centers, random ring assembly, and structural-based filters.
-This is the Lite version of the code: streamlined and designed for fast exploration.
+Streamlined and designed for fast exploration:
+1️⃣ Random assembly of chemical rings from **SMILES**, followed by **3D reconstruction** in **PDB** or **SDF** formats.
+Ready for docking!
+2️⃣ **Bluff-spin algorithms** based on casino gaming to ramp up stochastic diversity.
+3️⃣ Generation of relevant **protonation states** and **tautomers**.
+4️⃣ Addition of **chiral linkers** to expand stereochemical possibilities.
+5️⃣ Geometrical **optimization** of energetically favorable conformers.
+6️⃣ Multiple **filtering strategies** seamlessly integrated with established medicinal chemistry guidelines.
+7️⃣ **Industry-grade stability** — the code keeps crafting compounds even after a crash! 😁

 ---